 What You’re Protecting

-Here’s what gets lost when entrepreneurs ignore life beyond business:
+Here’s what gets lost when ambitious professionals ignore life beyond their goal:

-• Your health doesn’t care about your revenue targets.
-Ignore it long enough and it will force attention—on its timeline, not yours.
+• Your health doesn’t care about your revenue targets or your job search timeline.
+Ignore it long enough and it will force attention — on its timeline, not yours.

 • Your relationships won’t wait forever.
 Partners leave.
 Friendships fade.
 Children grow up.
-The business will still be there when you look up, but the people might not.
+The business or the career will still be there when you look up, but the people might not.

 • Your creativity and judgment depend on a functioning human being.
-Depleted founders make worse decisions, see fewer opportunities, and build worse products.
+Depleted professionals make worse decisions, see fewer opportunities, and produce worse work.

 • Your reason for building was presumably to create a better life.
 If building destroys that life, what was the point?

-The entrepreneurs who sustain long-term aren’t the ones who sacrifice everything.
-They’re the ones who figure out what they can sacrifice and what they can’t—and build systems to protect the non-negotiables.
+The professionals who sustain long-term aren’t the ones who sacrifice everything.
+They’re the ones who figure out what they can sacrifice and what they can’t — and build systems to protect the non-negotiables.

-The business is supposed to serve your life.
-If your life is serving the business, something is backwards.
+The career is supposed to serve your life.
+If your life is serving the career, something is backwards.

 You can build something meaningful without losing yourself in the process.
 But it requires intention.
 It requires structure.
-It requires remembering that you are not your company—that you’re a human being building a company, and the human being matters too.
+It requires remembering that you are not your company or your job title — that you’re a human being building a career, and the human being matters too.

 The 10 Pillars won’t balance themselves.
 The boundaries won’t hold themselves.
 The non-negotiables won’t protect themselves.